brown apple cake

 Do you know what brawn is?
-I bet not.
+I bet you don't.
 You never know, it might become trendy again on the wave of eating an animal nose-to-tail, since it’s cooked and jellied pig’s head.
 No, me neither, and I’ve eaten amazingly weird stuff in my time.

 It’s also known as head cheese and I can see my bounce rate going sky high this minute.
-Popular in Central and Northern Europe, apparently also in Britain, being one of those recipes for peasant food going back to 12th century – waste not, want not.
-Its modern, more civilised counterpart will be country terrine – jellied or not meat pâté with coarser chunks of meat.
+It is popular in Central and Northern Europe and apparently also in Britain, being one of those recipes for peasant food going back to 12th century.
+Its modern, more civilised counterpart will be a country terrine, jellied or not meat pâté with coarser chunks of meat.

 Where’s the cake?
 Where’s the cake in the story?
-Well – a version of it is, I believe, called ‘brawn cake’.
-Probably because it does resemble the meaty terriney stuff when cut, with brighter chunks of apples suspended in the dark mass.
+The cake below and above is in some places, I believe, called ‘brawn cake’, probably because it resembles the meaty terrine when cut, with brighter chunks of apples suspended in the dark mass.
 I think you’ll forgive me though if I call it a BROWN APPLE CAKE.

 I’ve had the recipe for so long I can’t say where it comes from, just a printout without any heading.
-It must have been one of my first attempts at baking, I liked it so much (wouldn’t I just? throw everything into a bowl, stir and bake) that one year I’d bake it every week or twice a week.
-So much so that it once ended up with cayenne pepper instead of cinnamon.
-Sat next to each other in the spices cupboard, blasted things.
-The first mouthful went down all right actually – realisation dawned at the third bite, that shows you how good this cake is.
-And so easy I could manage it happily back in the days when I could hardly bake to save my life – as long as I could tell apart my cinnamon from chilli powder.
+It must have been one of my first attempts at baking and I liked it so much (wouldn’t you? throw everything into a bowl, stir and bake) that one year I’d baked it every week or twice a week.
+So much so that it once ended up with cayenne pepper instead of cinnamon - the blasted things sat next to each other in the spices cupboard.
+The first mouthful went down all right actually – realisation dawned at the third bite which shows how good this cake is.
+And it's so easy I could manage it happily back in the days when I could hardly bake to save my life – as long as I could tell my cinnamon from my chilli powder.

-The cocoa gives it flavour but not enough to call it strictly a chocolate cake – so brown it is, with apples.
-It makes you think of Christmas a little with the scent of cloves and cinnamon!
-It’s very tasty, different than your ordinary apple cakes.
-Try it with pears, too.
+The cocoa gives it flavour but not enough to call it strictly a chocolate cake so let's stick with brown cake with apples.
+The scent of cloves and cinnamon makes you think of Christmas somehow!
+It’s tasty, it's mega-easy and a bit different than your ordinary apple cakes.
+And it works with pears, too.

 brown apple cakeServings: 12-16Time: about an hour and a half